rentry/rentry.github.io/_pages/insta-archive.md

 Since I'm not on Instagram anymore, I decided to publish my 7-year archive of photos here.

+The photos are not in sequential order.
+They're ordered according to the respective filenames from the Instagram archive download 🤷‍♂️.

 <div style="text-align: center;">
 {% assign image_files = site.static_files | where: "image", true %}
 {% for slide in image_files %}